CGCL-codes/Rattrap/README.md

 It's different from traditional client-server app solution because in mobile offloading developers don't need to develop the server side at all!
 All the computation logic is in the app.
 In this case, the app can decide whether the computation should go to cloud according to the context in the mobile device, such as power and network latency.

 We have implemented a [container based computational code offloading framework](https://github.com/CGCL-codes/Rattrap/blob/master/Framework/README.md), which contains six instances.
-If you wannna know more about mobile offloading, you can google it.
+If you wanna know more about mobile offloading, you can google it.

 ### 1.2 Cloud Android container
 In our offloading framework, the cloud runtime is not VM or JVM.
 We use OS-level virtualization "Linux Container (LXC)" as the [runtime](https://github.com/CGCL-codes/Rattrap/blob/master/Runtime/README.md) for mobile code.
 For the purpose of running android code in x86 GNU-Linux server, we modified android source code and the linux kernel it uses.
 The modification work is based on Android-x86 project.
 With our effort, android os can finally run in the ordinary linux containers!